zaxzzm/personal-information-managing-system/README.md

 # personal-information-managing-system
-a simple personal information managing system；using Django framework；
+a simple personal information managing system；using Django framework；involving some front-end and bcak-end knowledge；